Scientific glassblower working on the construction of a kaliapparat (laboratory device used for the analysis of carbon in organic compounds).

 Inorganic Chemistry Path1

-Take the following for the maximum credits offered:6
+Complete the following for the maximum credits offered:

-Inorganic and Organometallic Chemistry of the Main Group Elements
+CHEM 713 Inorganic and Organometallic Chemistry of the Main Group Elements3

 1